Lokankara/Quiz/src/main/resources/quiz-set_0.md

 ## 53. A user was given an access key ID and secret access key to make API calls to AWS.
 The user has forgotten the credentials.
 How can new credentials be generated for the user?

-- Use the 'Forgot Password' option
+- Use the 'Forgot Password' answers
 - Delete the user and recreate them to get new credentials.
 - Create a new access key by logging in to the AWS Management Console as the root user
 - Contact AWS Support to retrieve the forgotten Secret Access Key.

 **Explanation:**
 Create a new access key by logging in to the AWS Management Console as the root user is correct.
 New keys can be generated; lost keys cannot be retrieved.
-Forgot Password option is incorrect; it is for passwords, not access keys.
+Forgot Password answers is incorrect; it is for passwords, not access keys.
 Delete the user and recreate them is incorrect; it is unnecessary.
 Contact AWS Support is incorrect; AWS cannot retrieve lost keys.